-5.13.
+- 5.13.
 The predominant religion in Ukraine is Christianity.
 Adherents are fragmented between the Ukrainian Orthodox Church (Moscow Patriarchate), the Ukrainian Orthodox Church (Kievan Patriarchate), the Ukrainian Autocephalous Orthodox Church, and the Roman Catholic Church (also known as Ukrainian Catholic, 'Greek' Catholic or Uniate, who follow the Eastern rite).
 At the first All-Ukrainian Christian Congress, held in September 1999, President Kuchma stated that during eight years of independence, the Ukrainian government had created an "atmosphere of trust, respect, mutual understanding and co-operation" in its relations with the Church, which had a positive impact on religious and church life in Ukraine.

-5.14.
+17 - 5.14.
 All Orthodox churches were part of the Ukrainian branch of the Russian Orthodox Church until 1990, when the Russian Orthodox Church in Ukraine was renamed the Ukrainian Orthodox Church (UOC), partly to counter the growing influence of the Ukrainian Autocephalous Orthodox Church (UAOC).
 Established in 1921 as part of the wider movement for Ukrainian autonomy, the UAOC was forcibly incorporated into the Russian Orthodox Church in 1930.
 It continued to operate clandestinely and among Ukrainian exiles, and was formally revived in Ukraine in 1990.
 By 1995, it had approximately 1,000 parishes.
 In the early 1990s, there was considerable tension between the UOC and the UAOC over the issue of church property seized in 1930.
-The Kievan Patriarchate of the Ukrainian Orthodox Church had approximately 2,000 parishes.
-The Ukrainian Orthodox Church of the Moscow Patriarchate.
-In 1995, that Church had approximately 6,600 parishes.

-5.15.
-Most Roman Catholics in Ukraine are adherents of the Byzantine or Eastern rite, the socalled Uniate ('Greek' Catholic) Church, which is based principally in western Ukraine and Transcarpathia.
+The Kievan Patriarchate of the Ukrainian Orthodox Church was formed in 1992, when factions of the UOC and the UAOC united, and by 1995, that Church had approximately 2,000 parishes.
+The Ukrainian Orthodox Church of the Moscow Patriarchate remains part of the Russian Orthodox Church and owes its allegiance to the Moscow Patriarchate.
+In 1995, that Church had approximately 6,600 parishes.1 - 5.15.
+Most Roman Catholics in Ukraine are adherents of the Byzantine or Eastern rite, the so-called Uniate ('Greek' Catholic) Church, which is based principally in western Ukraine and Transcarpathia.
 The Ukrainian Catholic (Uniate) Church was established in 1596 by the Union of Brest, which permitted Orthodox clergymen to retain the Eastern rite, while transferring their allegiance to the Pope.
-In 1946, at the Synod of Lvov (Lviv Sobor), the Uniates were forcibly integrated into the Russian Orthodox Church, but continued to function in an 'underground' capacity.
-As a result, they suffered fierce persecution, with the arrests of many activists, but experienced a strong revival in the 1980s.
-Together with the UAOC, the Uniate Church was a prominent campaigner for official recognition in 1989, when it was finally granted legalisation.
+In 1946, at the Synod of Lvov (Lviv Sobor), the Uniates were forcibly integrated into the Russian Orthodox Church, but continued to function in an 'underground' capacity.1 As a result, they suffered fierce persecution, with the arrests of many activists, but experienced a strong revival in the 1980s.3 Together with the UAOC, the Uniate Church was a prominent campaigner for official recognition in 1989, when it was finally granted legalisation.
 In June 1992, there were 2,700 Uniate churches in Ukraine and 452 Roman Catholic churches of the Latin rite.
 At 31 December 1997, there were an estimated 5,332,267 adherents.
-Adherents of Latin rite Catholicism in Ukraine are predominately ethnic Poles.
+Adherents of Latin rite Catholicism in Ukraine are predominately ethnic Poles.1